qiboteam/qiboml/doc/source/advanced/calibrator.rst

 Defining a Calibrator
 ---------------------

-If there is the possibility to execute a quantum circuit on a sel-fhosted quantum lab.
-Through the `Qibolab` backend, the Encoder allows the user to execute calibration protocols to check the status of the quantum hardware.
+In `Qiboml`, the decoder allows for the execution of calibration protocols to check the status of the quantum hardware during training.
-The calibration protocols are the ones provided by `Qibocal`.
+To do that, a `Calibrator` object is implemented, to be customized by appending the `Qibocal` routines to be run.
+For more information about the available calibration routines please check `Qibocal`'s [documentation](https://qibo.science/qibocal/stable/).

 This tutorial shows how to specify the calibration protocols and retrieve their data and results.